Canberra Airport: COVID-19 pandemic

 Interstate travel restrictions as a result of the COVID-19 pandemic dramatically impacted operations at Canberra Airport.
 By August 2020, the airport reported a 99% reduction in passengers and closed the terminal on Saturdays as a cost saving measure, while management criticised State governments for enforcing border closures with the ACT, despite there being no active community transmission of the virus in the Territory.
 In September, Singapore Airlines announced the permanent suspension of its Canberra operations.
 Easing of travel restrictions in late September saw resumption and increased frequency on some interstate routes, avoiding further reduction to five days per week operations.
 This increased demand was followed by the announcement of several new leisure focussed, regional routes.

 Canberra Airport received three one-off repatriation flights to bring home Australians stranded overseas, including a Qantas flight from New Delhi, a Nepal Airlines flight piloted by film star Vijaya Lama and a Singapore Airlines flight with 150 passengers.

 On 17 July 2020, Qantas carried passengers on a scenic flight aboard its final Boeing 747 from Canberra Airport over the capital and surrounding region.
-The special flight, touted as a public farewell for the 747 long-haul fleet, had originally been planned over Melbourne, but was changed to Canberra due to Victorian lockdowns and also performed low fly-pasts of the airport and the city landmarks.
+The special flight, touted as a public farewell for the 747 long-haul fleet, had originally been planned over Melbourne, but it was changed to Canberra due to Victorian lockdowns.
+The aircraft performed low fly-pasts of the airport and the city landmarks.

 Singapore Airlines and Qatar Airways cancelled their flights to Canberra in 2020 due to the pandemic.
 As of January 2023, Qatar had postponed the resumption of these flights on several occasions and there was no date for them to return.
 Singapore Airlines had also not announced a date by which it would resume servicing Canberra.
-The airport and ACT government have sought to attract flights to New Zealand and Fiji, but without success.
+The airport and ACT government have sought to attract flights to New Zealand without success.

+Post pandemic recovery

+In April 2023 Fiji Airways announced it would resume flights between Canberra and Nadi beginning July 2023, marking the return to international flights to Canberra.
+This was followed up with flights to Bali with Batik Air, which launched in June 2024 but were "suspended" until further notice in October 2024.

+In May 2024, the airport unveiled their five-year Route Development Plan, outlining the Airport's desire to resume services to Doha, Singapore and New Zealand, as well as to serve new destinations in China and Vietnam.
+Domestically, the Airport expects to resume services to Coffs Harbour, Townsville and Cairns, as well as start new services to Launceston and Geelong's Avalon Airport.
+In July 2024, Qantas revealed they are interested in flying between Canberra and Singapore using a A321XLR aircraft.